umd-lhcb/pyBabyMaker/docs/scripts/babymaker.rst

 ``babymaker``
 -------------

-This script generates a C++ file that can be compiled to postprocess n-tuples.
+This script generates a C++ file that can be compiled to postprocess ntuples.

 Usage
 ^^^^^